zack-schmidt/omnicalc_params/README.md

  1. Click Publish.
 Verify that your branch is now visible on your fork at GitHub.com in the "Branch" dropdown.
  1. **Commit and Sync often as you work.**
  1. Make new branches freely to experiment.
 You can always switch back to an older branch and start over. **When in doubt, create a branch**, _especially_ before starting on a new task.
- 1. Run `rails grade` as often as you like to see how you are doing.
- 1. You can push commits and `rails grade` right up until the due date.
  1. If you have a question about your code, a great way to get feedback is to open a [Pull Request](https://help.github.com/articles/creating-a-pull-request/).
 After creating it, if you include the URL of your Pull Request when you post your question, reviewers will be able to easily see the changes you've made and leave comments on each line of your code with suggestions.

 ## Part I: Flexible Routes